 The Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010 (the "ACA"), provides for federal funding to states that choose to expand Medicaid.
 Under the ACA, the federal government paid 95% of the costs of such Medicaid expansion for calendar year 2017, 94% for calendar year 2018, 93% for calendar year 2019 and will pay 90% for calendar year 2020 and subsequent years.
 The State participates in expanded Medicaid under the ACA pursuant to legislation enacted by the General Assembly in 2013 (the "Medicaid Expansion Legislation").
-With respect to liability for the Fiscal Year ended June 30, 2019, the State received approximately \$2.7 billion from the federal government and, with respect to the liability for the Fiscal Year ended June 30, 2020, the State received approximately \$3.0 billion from the federal government for the base costs of its Medicaid expansion.
+With respect to liability for the Fiscal Years ended June 30, 2018, and June 30, 2019, the State received approximately \$2.6 billion in each year from the federal government for the base costs of its Medicaid expansion.